UI Design

 SmartLayers

 This project was especially challenging, from the terminology to the complex processes behind was completely unknown to me.
-We usually think the Artificial Intelligence like in a movie, or in a voice-recognition assistant.
-This project was absolutely different.
+A machine learning to extract data from document images.

 What is this project about?